klavdiiaN/disco/discojs/src/models/ppnet/README.md

 ````
 cd cli
 ````
 You are almost ready to run the script.
 Before, let's ensure that the dataset is ready.
-The dataset should be placed in the parent to DISCO directory and have the following organization:
+The dataset should be placed in the parent to DISCO directory and have the following structure:
 - 📁 dataset_directory
   - 📁 client_0
     - 📁 train